Coalition Formation with Bounded Coalition Size: Introduction

-To summarize, the contribution of this work is being the first systematic study of additively separable hedonic games with bounded coalition size.
+To summarize, the contribution of this work is a systematic study of additively separable hedonic games with bounded coalition size.
 Namely, we provide an approximation algorithm for maximizing the utilitarian social welfare and study the computational aspects of several stability concepts.